 - Leave the expensive breakfast cereals on the grocery shelves and serve a hot & healthy meal instead with oatmeal–it’s so cheap!
 See How To Make Crockpot Oatmeal & Oatmeal In A Thermos.

-- Make your own lard from fat you’ve trimmed from meat.
-See Rendering Fat For Cooking Use.
+- Render your own lard from fat you’ve trimmed from meat, this will add great flavor to your dishes.

-- Pass on the expensive gourmet seasonings and make your own herb pot to season meats, stews, soups and bland leftover meals with your own special blend of dried herbs that you’ve either grown yourself or salvaged bits from dried herbs & spice bottles.
+- Pass on the expensive gourmet seasonings and mix your own herb pot to season meats, stews, soups and bland leftover meals with your own special blend of dried herbs that you’ve either grown yourself or salvaged from dried herbs & spice bottles.

-- Don’t throw out bread, use it to make croutons, bread crumbs or bulk up casseroles.
-See Homemade Croutons.
+- Don’t throw out bread, use it to for croutons, bread crumbs or bulk up casseroles.
+See instructions here.